cosmos/cosmos/WHITEPAPER.md

 the public key had since been updated recently unless we download all the blocks since the last update of that name.
-This is due to the limitation of Bitcoin's UTXO transaction Merkle-ization model where only the transactions (but not mutable application state) is Merkle-ized into the block-hash -- which lets us prove existence, but not the non-existence of updates.
-Thus, we can't know for certain the most recent value of a name without trusting a full node, or incurring significant costs in bandwidth.
+This is due to the limitation of Bitcoin's UTXO transaction Merkle-ization model where only the transactions (but not mutable application state) are Merkle-ized into the block-hash -- which lets us prove existence, but not the non-existence of later updates to a name.
+Thus, we can't know for certain the most recent value of a name without trusting a full node, or incurring significant costs in bandwidth by downloading the whole blockchain.

 Even if a Merkle-ized search tree were implemented in NameCoin, its dependency on proof-of-work makes light client verification problematic.
 Light clients must download a complete copy of the headers for all blocks in the entire blockchain (or at least all the headers since the last update to a name).
 This means that the bandwidth requirements scale linearly with the amount of time [\[21\]][21].
+In addition, name-changes on a proof-of-work blockchain requires waiting for additional proof-of-work confirmation blocks, which can take up to an hour on Bitcoin.

 With Tendermint, all we need is the most recent block-hash signed by a quorum of validators (by voting power), and a Merkle proof to the current value associated with the name.
-This makes it possible to have an efficient and secure light-client verification of _the current value of_ a name.
+This makes it possible to have a succinct, quick, and secure light-client verification of name values.

 In Cosmos, we can take this concept and extend it further.
 Each name-registration zone in Cosmos can have an associated top-level-domain